liamhays/rk3566-mcu/rk3566_mcu_notes.md

 manageable, because of the INTMUX in the IPIC.

 ## MCU boot
-The boot address field in `GRF_SOC_CON4` is only 16 bits.
+The boot address field in `GRF_SOC_CON4` is only 16 bits, even though the MCU boots from a 32-bit address.
 The following function, taken from the Rockchip BSP u-boot, sets the boot address of the MCU and shows that these 16 bits are the high 16 bits of a 32-bit value.
 For example, if the boot address field in `GRF_SOC_CON4` is set to 0xFDCC, then the boot address of the MCU will be 0xFDCC0000.
+This means that MCU code must be aligned on a 64KB boundary.

 ```c
 #ifdef CONFIG_SPL_BUILD